Chichen Itza Video Vlog!

 Where to Stay by Chichen Itza?

 We got into Chichen Itza just as the sun set on a Tuesday night, with no reservations.
-Luckily, we happened to wander our way onto the lush grounds of the Mayaland Resort & Bungalows, entirely by chance.
-Mayaland happens to be the only resort that is actually on the grounds of Chichen Itza.
-This is easily one of the best things we did all trip.
+Luckily, we happened to wander our way onto the lush grounds of the Mayaland Resort & Bungalows ~ which is the only resort actually on the grounds of Chichen Itza.
+Easily one of the best things we did all trip.
 Though their rack rate was $199 ~ we found better pricing via HotelsCombined.com, at $119/night.
 I highly recommend booking in advance, to take advantage of better rates.

 A view of the famous Mayan Observatory from none other than our…bathtub.
 Gotta love it.